I started digging deeper into this plan when a friend asked me more about it. This kind-of gotten me a new perspective.

 This comes with an approximately 75% loading (across different ages)

 For the example above, if you are aged30, premiums will be $557 instead of $319.

 Aviva MyMaternityPlan can cover for up to four babies in a single pregnancy.

-The benefits on its own is very competitive and the premium is also attractive.
+The benefits on its own is comprehensive and the premium rate is also attractive.

 Hence, it would be among my recommendations to you.
 Brochure is here